 Eligibility for Medical Coverage

-To be eligible for coverage under the Syracuse University Retiree Medical Benefits Plan that is described below, you must have retired prior to January 1, 2006, satisfied certain transition group requirements, and complied with certain other eligibility requirements.
-Coverage for retirees in this category is as follows:
+To be eligible for coverage under the Syracuse University Retiree Medical Benefits Plan that is described below, you must have retired prior to Jan.
+1, 2006, satisfied certain transition group requirements, and complied with certain other eligibility requirements.
+Coverage for retirees and their qualified dependents is described below.

 - Two medical plan options were offered to eligible retirees: SUBlue or SUOrange.
 The costs for the coverage are based on the plan selected.